 This Federal Hill coffee and dessert cafe makes classic cakes the appeal to purists and old school types.
-Their popular All-American Chocolate Cake and Tiramisu cake are decorated simply, but the flavors are to die for.
+Their popular All-American Chocolate Cake and Tiramisu cake are simple, but the flavors are incredible.
 Pastiche does not do custom cakes, but it’s a great place to stop by and pick up a quick 10-15 person cake last-minute.
 They can also write on the cake for free.
 (And the cake itself is guaranteed to be good.)

 There is no online ordering option if you want to place an order with Pastiche ahead of time, either.
 You can, however, call them about 3 days in advance and they will be sure to have a cake ready for you on the day you need it.
 Again, they don’t really do fancy decorations, but the delicious flavors and consistent presentation don’t lie!